-Taliban-led Supreme Court says 19 people lashed in northeastern Afghanistan - NewsBreak
+Taliban-Led Supreme Court Says 19 People Lashed in Northeastern Afghanistan - NewsBreak

 In September this year, a Ukrainian reconnaissance drone flew into Russian territory and captured footage of hundreds of damaged battle tanks, howitzers, and infantry fighting vehicles damaged in the conflict that began earlier this year.
 Ukrainian military website has shared the footage captured by the drone on social media sites.

-KHERSON, Ukraine (AP) — Natalia Kristenko’s dead body lay covered in a blanket in the doorway of her apartment building for hours overnight.
-City workers were at first too overwhelmed to retrieve her as they responded to a deadly barrage of attacks that shook Ukraine’s southern city of Kherson.
-The 62-year-old had walked outside her home with her husband Thursday evening after drinking tea when the building was struck.
-Kristenko was killed instantly from a wound to the head.
-Her husband died hours later in the hospital from internal bleeding.
-“Russians took the two most precious people from me,” their bereft daughter, Lilia Kristenko, 38, said, clutching her cat inside her coat as she watched on in horror Friday as responders finally arrived to transport her mother to the morgue.
-“They lived so well, they lived differently,” she told The Associated Press.
-“But they died in one day.”
+KYIV (Reuters) - Ukrainian President Volodymyr Zelenskiy welcomed a decision by the European Parliament on Wednesday to designate Russia as a "state sponsor of terrorism."
+"Russia must be isolated at all levels and held accountable in order to end its long-standing policy of terrorism in Ukraine and across the globe," Zelenskiy wrote on Twitter.

-Russia-Ukraine war live: shelling forces Kherson hospitals to evacuate as UN warns millions plunged into hardship
+Russia-Ukraine war: shelling forces Kherson hospitals to evacuate as UN warns millions plunged into hardship – as it happened

 Governor of Kherson says attacks on hospitals means patients evacuated for their own safety